yamamotomako/make_mean_depth_plot/README.md

 <br>

 <h3>result</h3>
-Within the path of result directory (you chose in the runall.sh script), two outcomes will be made.<br>
+Within the path of result directory (you chose in the runall.sh script), two outcomes will be made.<br><br>
-./result/table.txt -> table of mean depth of all samples.
+./result/table.txt -> table of mean depth of all samples.<br>
-./result/result.png -> boxplot of lower depth exome whose mean-depth is under 50 calculated by all samples..
+./result/result.png -> boxplot of lower depth exome whose mean-depth is under 50 calculated by all samples.<br>